Chronic myelogenous (mye-eh-LAH-jeh-nis) leukemia is a type of leukemia

 to attack the cells in different ways.

-cell transplant (bone marrow transplant).
+transplant (bone marrow transplant).
 This involves destroying cancer

 cells and normal bone marrow and immune system cells with high-dose chemotherapy and